Digital Marketing to a Mobile Audience

 The reality is that mobile devices are different than desktop devices and consumers use them differently.
 Thus techniques and methodologies that you use to optimize for a mobile device may vary from what’s done for the desktop.

 Two important considerations dominate mobile search

 The first consideration is that most mobile searches are conducted by people looking for local points of interest be they stores, ATM’s, offices etc. They are conducted near something frequently by people who are on the move.
 You need to make sure that you have done a good job of doing local SEO which will help the consumer find relevant information about your site products at listings in relationship to where they are at the time that they’re searching.
 Showing a consumer a store in a different city instead of the one 5 KM from them is not likely to impress.

 The second consideration is that mobile keywords and searches as typically entered can vary and be different from desktop.
 People take shortcuts when they’re typing on a smaller mobile device.
 Figuring out the terms that customers are using to find you is even more important in mobile because people have less time available and less tolerance for inaccurate or unhelpful results.
-One interesting development is that increasingly users are taking advantage of voice search as a means of entering in their search queries.
-A recent study showed that over 40% of mobile users have embraced voice search and are using Technologies like Siri or Google to enter in queries for products directions etc. if you want to earn their business then you need to show up for these Search queries.
+One interesting development is that increasingly users are taking advantage of voice search as a means of entering their search queries.
+A recent study showed that over 40% of mobile users have embraced voice search and are using Technologies like Siri or Google to enter in queries for product directions etc. if you want to earn their business then you need to show up for these search queries.

 You can ask Google a question by voice input.

 And receive both an audio and traditional SERP list as a result